jared-richardson/doseCLIP/README.md

 ## Step 6: Preparing the reads for DeSeq2.
 After counting, the reads will need to be given titles for DeSeq2, formatted, and organized by sample type.
 I do this using Excel, but it can be done using a script, text editor, the command line, and/or a combination of the three.
 Subread outputs a few header lines with the rest of the file in txt format (tab deliminated).
 The minimum that needs to be done is removing the header lines, the extra columns removed, and the columns need titles.
-I also reformat to CSV but txt can be input into R just as easily.
+I also reformat to CSV but text or TSV can be input into R just as easily.
 Remove the header line(s) that indicates the processing commands, parameters, and samples.
 Insert a title row above the first line of counts.
 Remove the columns that indicate the chromosome (scaffold), the starting coordinate of the feature, the ending coordinate of the feature, and the strand.
 All that is needed is the gene name and the counts.
 Two counts files will be needed.
-One with just the normal CLIP samples and the other with the normal CLIP samples and the SM controls.
+One with just the normal CLIP samples and the other with the normal CLIP samples and the SM controls (these should have been generated in two separate processes in Step 5).
 The file with only the CLIP samples is used for determining counts for each binding region.
-The CLIP and SM contols counts file is used to filter out regions in the CLIP samples that do not show significantly more binding than is seen in the SM samples.
+The CLIP and SM contols counts file is used to filter out regions in the CLIP samples that do not show significantly more binding than observed in the SM samples.
 This removes false positives in the CLIP samples.
 The file should look something like this after (if using CSV format):
 ```
 gene_id,sample_1,sample_2,sample_3,etc...
 chr10~100283100~100283250~-g,3,4,5,etc...